psarsky/databases-course/lab1/11-ora-trip-cw-spr.md

 END;
 /

-CREATE OR REPLACE TRIGGER trg_modify_reservation_status
+CREATE OR REPLACE TRIGGER trg_modify_reservation
-    AFTER UPDATE OF STATUS
+    AFTER UPDATE
     ON RESERVATION
     FOR EACH ROW
 BEGIN
-    IF :OLD.STATUS != :NEW.STATUS THEN
-        INSERT INTO LOG (RESERVATION_ID, LOG_DATE, STATUS, NO_TICKETS)
-        VALUES (:NEW.RESERVATION_ID, SYSDATE, :NEW.STATUS, :NEW.NO_TICKETS);
-    END IF;
-END;
-/

-CREATE OR REPLACE TRIGGER trg_modify_reservation_tickets
-    AFTER UPDATE OF NO_TICKETS
-    ON RESERVATION
-    FOR EACH ROW
-BEGIN
-    IF :OLD.NO_TICKETS != :NEW.NO_TICKETS THEN
+    IF :OLD.STATUS != :NEW.STATUS OR :OLD.NO_TICKETS != :NEW.NO_TICKETS THEN
         INSERT INTO LOG (RESERVATION_ID, LOG_DATE, STATUS, NO_TICKETS)
         VALUES (:NEW.RESERVATION_ID, SYSDATE, :NEW.STATUS, :NEW.NO_TICKETS);
     END IF;